milosjava/calculator/README.md

 ## Tests

- Tests are located in folder **/src/test/scala-2.11**,  For running all tests enter the project folder and type:
+ Code is developed by applying [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and tests are located in folder **/src/test/scala-2.11**,  For running all tests enter the project folder and type:

  ```
  sbt test